 College: Arts and Humanities

-The School of Theatre, Dance, and Performance Studies offers a Master of Fine Arts degree in Dance, focusing on developing highly skilled teaching artists with concentrations in either performance or choreography.
+The School of Theatre, Dance, and Performance Studies offers a Master of Fine Arts degree in Dance, encompassing choreography, performance, dance and technology, scholarly research, and pedagogy.
+Emphasizing creative work and collaboration with TDPS MFA candidates in Lighting, Set, Costume and Media/Projection Design, the program is grounded in rigorous academic study and offers a transformational education to those who are curious, motivated, self-directed and possess a spirit of expansive inquiry and innovation.
 The program is designed to give outstanding students advanced training, experience in teaching, and opportunities for creative growth.
-The School also offers MA, MFA, and PhD degrees in theatre.
-For more information visit the School website at http://tdps.umd.edu.
+For more information visit the MFA in Dance website at http://tdps.umd.edu/programs/mfa-dance or the School website at http://tdps.umd.edu.

 The competencies that students learn during the program will allow them to teach a broad range of dance and dance-related subjects after they graduate.
 They will be able to produce and present dance in a number of contexts and modalities, on campus, in professional and site-specific venues, and in the community.

 We wish our graduates to exhibit a high degree of insight into the cultural contexts in which dance has developed in the past and continues to develop today.